HASHCUT69/Blend-n-Run/DOCS/DEVELOPMENT_SETUP.md

 ## Deploying the Extension

-Once you are satisfied with your changes, you can package and publish the extension to the Chrome Web Store or share it with others.
-Refer to the [Chrome Extension Developer Documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/) for detailed instructions on how to package and distribute your extension.
+The new versions of the extension will be deployed by the maintainers of the repository.

-Remember to update the `manifest.json` file with the necessary details, such as the extension name, description, and version, before publishing it.
+Remember to update the `manifest.json` file with the necessary dependencies, and make sure remotely hosted code isn't used anywhere in the project.

 ## Conclusion

-You now have a local development environment set up for the Blend & Run Chrome Extension.
-You can make changes, test them locally, and then consider publishing the extension for wider use.
+You now have a local development environment set up for the Blend & Run Chrome Extension, including the `bililiteRange` dependency.
+You can make changes and test them locally before raising a PR.
 Happy coding!